How scientists are using supercomputers to combat COVID-19

-In March, IBM announced alongside the White House Office of Science and Technology Policy (OSTP) that it would help coordinate an effort to provide hundreds of petaflops of compute to scientists researching the coronavirus.
+Alongside the White House Office of Science and Technology Policy (OSTP), IBM announced in March that it would help coordinate an effort to provide hundreds of petaflops of compute to scientists researching the coronavirus.
 As part of the newly launched COVID-19 High Performance Computing (HPC) Consortium, IBM pledged to assist in evaluating proposals and to provide access to resources for projects that “make the most immediate impact.”

 Much work remains, but some of the Consortium’s most prominent members — among them Microsoft, Intel, and Nvidia — claim that progress is being made.